yismaili/webserv/README.md

 # What is HTTP ?

-HTTP or Hypertext Transfer Protocol is a protocol for distributed systems to communicate and transfer data.
+HTTP is a request-response protocol that allows users to communicate data on the World Wide Web (WWW) and transfer hypertext.

 # How It Works ?